 Where do analyst firms get their money from?
 As this chart shows, there’s a big difference between different firms, and many people assume that has an impact on independence.
 On average, analyst firms get 37% of their revenue from vendors.
 However, the data are not normally distributed.

 What the data show

-I used a histogram to chart the data for almost 800 analyst firms which showed their revenue from vendors.
+I used a histogram to chart the data for almost 800 analyst firms.
+It compares the percentage of their revenue from vendors (using market share data from the Lighthouse AR Intranet).
 More than three hundred firms, shown in the first three bars on the left, get less than 30% of their revenue from vendors.
 More than 175 firms, those shown in the last three bars on the right, get 70% or more from vendors.
 As you can see from the dip in the middle, few firms have a balance between the two.

 Non-US firms get a higher percentage of their revenue from end users organisations, especially because buyers are more sensitive to local language and business differences.

 What does that suggest about the overall spending by end-user organisations?
 Gartner sizes its end-user market at $11.5 billion (Of course there are other figures, some as high as $15 bn for the total market and others as low as $3 bn.).
 If Gartner’s figure is used, and since the average analyst firm has around 37% of its revenue from vendors, and the rest from end-user organisations, then one could estimate that end-user spending on analyst firms is $7 billion.
 However, given that’s larger firms that get vendor funding and smaller firms that get more revenue from the demand side and from regulators, the true number is almost certainly smaller.